 Councillors can claim the actual cost of this care as long as the carer has been paid at least the Oxford Living Wage and invoices/receipts are provided.
 Where the carer is employed at a level below the Oxford Living Wage the councillor can still claim if they provide evidence of making top up payments to the provider up to the level of the Oxford Living Wage.

-The maximum that any member can claim for carers’ allowances in any financial year is £1,000.
+The maximum that any member can claim for carers’ allowances in any financial year is £1,306.
+This figure will increase annually in line with the rate of increase in the Oxford Living Wage.
 In special circumstances this level may be increased by the Head of Law and Governance after consultation with the Committee and Member Services Manager.

 Allowances for travel